Last Updated on July 22, 2022

 - Coinmama – Good for credit card crypto purchases

-Swyftx are currently running a promotion for new users, you can get $10 BTC credit as soon as you verify your account upon signup.
+Swyftx are currently running a promotion for new users, you can get $20 BTC credit when you sign up.

 Swyftx is by far our most recommended Australian cryptocurrency exchange, given that their trading platform is the easiest to use and their online wallet makes trading pain free.
 With Swyftx you can keep any coins you buy in their online wallet and it doesn’t have the same risk as keeping it on regular exchanges.

 Swyftx makes day trading incredibly easy, allowing you to swap, buy and sell coins instantly.
 You can buy crypto assets with AUD deposits via bank transfer, POLi, or PayID.
-The team at Swyftx are incredibly helpful and being Australian based they are always active when you need them.
+I really appreciate that the team at Swyftx are incredibly helpful and being Australian based they are always active when you need them.
 The account verification process is very smooth.

-The main standout features for Swyftx are low trading fees, excellent user interface, and unmatched support/onboarding.
+For me, the main standout features for Swyftx are low trading fees, excellent user interface, and unmatched support/onboarding.
 This all makes for a great user experience and hence deserves our stamp as the best cryptocurrency exchange in Australia.
-Swyftx goes out of its way to make sure you are getting what you need so when you sign up, you are assigned an account manager who will help you out with any questions you have.
+I really feel like Swyftx goes out of its way to make sure you are getting what you need so when you sign up, you are assigned an account manager who will help you out with any questions you have.
 This makes Swyftx perfect for beginners with limited experience in trading or cryptocurrency.

 Swyftx also has additional features for the more experienced traders.
-For instance, you can customize your dashboard with your preferred metrics, use TradingView charting, activate recurring deposits, or ask Swyftx to generate tax reports.
+For instance, I like how you can customize your dashboard with your preferred metrics, use TradingView charting, activate recurring deposits, or ask Swyftx to generate tax reports.

 - Easy to use